This is For Real?

 “Send those questions to the Public Defender’s Office,” Boyne told Luthmann.
 “They have the authority to terminate the contract with my counsel, and I think that’s exactly what needs to happen.”

-Joette Katz, former CT Supreme Court Justice and former DCF Commissioner
+Joelle Katz, former CT Supreme Court Justice and former DCF Commissioner

 Stay tuned for developments.
 Boyne and I have discussed his theories about who is “keeping” him in Connecticut lock-up and why.
 According to Boyne:

-“They raised the issue because I believe Joette Katz is involved, and I had a concussion.
+“They raised the issue because I believe Joelle Katz is involved, and I had a concussion.
 Katz has been documented as promoting using the criminal justice system to combat ideologies like mine, which are critical of certain authorities.”

 These claims will be the subject of a future post.